acemod/ACE3/docs/wiki/framework/frag-framework.md

 Amount of metal being fragmented.
 Generally taken as the entire weight of the warhead, though in some cases you might want to only include the fragmentation jacket or body.

-Dimensionless value, as long as same unit as `ace_frag_charge` (for example `kg/kg` or `g/g` or `lbs/lbs`).
+As long as the units match `ace_frag_charge`, the total mass of fragmenting metal given in any unit of mass (i.e., both use `kg`, `g`, or `lbs`).

 ### 1.3 Explosives filler amount

 `ace_frag_charge`

-Amount of explosive filler in the warhead. `ace_frag_metal` and `ace_frag_charge` are dimensionless values, as long as they are both in the same unit (for example kg/kg g/g lbs/lbs).
+Mass of explosive filler in the warhead.
+This may include any detonation/igntion charges, but usually such charges are relatively small.

-Dimensionless value, as long as same unit as `ace_frag_metal` (for example `kg/kg` or `g/g` or `lbs/lbs`).
+As long as the units match `ace_frag_metal`, the total mass of explosive filler given in any unit of mass (i.e., both use `kg`, `g`, or `lbs`).

 ### 1.4 Gurney velocity constant

 `ace_frag_gurney_c`

 Gurney constant for explosive force.
 You can find a list of common explosive types below.
 If you can not find it here, or want more accurate numbers, just google the type of explosive and Gurney constant and you can find substantial information.
-This is **not** the detonation velocity of the explosive, do not confuse them!
+This is **not** the detonation velocityof the explosive, do not confuse them†!

 Type            | Speed
 --------------- | --------